 The sun was brightly dispersed across the clouds, creating a numbing whitish-yellow light above the entire sky that made me squint for a good fifteen minutes after our arrival.
 A few alumni from our high school gave a brief talk about their lives at college, and after that, we were given tours.
 My group was led by an energetic and sweet guide whose affinity for always having the high ground served as a happy source of entertainment on an already interesting tour.

 I myself was more energetic once again, and so were my friends.
 Our chaperones directed the class to a dining hall for a three o’clock dinner, and after acquiring some good grub in an interesting buffet style, I eagerly departed and used our remaining thirty minutes of free time to take pictures such as this:

 That’s the “Beginnings” sculpture, and it’s meant to be two sprouting seeds that symbolically represent the growth and potential of students.
-My fascination with it, of course, came more from the fact that I had been specifically requested by my aforementioned girlfriend to take pictures with “the vagina”, but despite that happy immaturity I appreciate the genuine symbolism.
+My fascination with it, of course, came initially from the fact that I had been specifically requested by my partner to take pictures with “the vagina”, but despite that happy immaturity I appreciate the genuine symbolism.
 It felt apt for the purpose of the trip.

 Following those exciting times was a long and tiring bus ride to our hotel in Anaheim, about six hours south of Merced.
 My friends and I were adamant to not pass out from our tiredness and tried to continually occupy ourselves with trivial discussions and games.
 We spent a good thirty minutes occupied with our chill chaperones by a game called Bobby’s World; although I did eventually figure out the meaning of the riddle, which was words that have two of the same consecutive letter, coming to that conclusion with clues like “In Bobby’s world there are mirrors but no reflections” or “In Bobby’s world there is sadness, but people can’t be sad” nearly gave me an aneurysm.